NEWS & NOTEWORTHY INFORMATION

 Compact Ergonomic handle with lanyard hole allowing you to attach it to your fire steel, key ring, dog tags, homemade bug out and survival kits and a whole host of other things.

-Price is £2.50 and can only be ordered at the same time as part of a knife build commission.
+Price is £2.50 from me and can only be ordered at the same time as part of a knife build commission.

 This same striker is obtainable on eBay at £1.90 + 90p postage last time I checked.